webforj/webforj-docs/docs/components/spinner-loading-busy/spinner.md

 height = '225px'
 />

-## Managing Speed and Pausing
+## Managing speed and pausing

-webforJ allows you to set the speed in milliseconds for the `Spinner` and pause/resume the animation with ease.
+It's possible to set the speed in milliseconds for the `Spinner` and pause/resume the animation with ease.

-Use cases for setting speeds include differentiating between loading processes (e.g., faster `Spinners` for smaller tasks and slower `Spinners` for larger tasks), while pausing is useful when user action or confirmation is required before continuing the process.
+Use cases for setting speeds include differentiating between loading processes (for example, faster `Spinners` for smaller tasks and slower `Spinners` for larger tasks), while pausing is useful when user action or confirmation is required before continuing the process.

-### Adjusting Speed
+### Adjusting speed

 You can control how fast the `Spinner` rotates by adjusting its speed in milliseconds using the `setSpeed()` method.
 A lower value will make the `Spinner` rotate faster, while higher values will slow it down.